emacsattic/lsp-ruby/README.md

 lsp-ruby
 ========

-Ruby support for lsp-mode using the [language_server gem](https://github.com/mtsmfm/language_server-ruby).
+Ruby support for lsp-mode using the [solargraph gem](https://github.com/castwide/solargraph).

 ## Installation